Your home, your vision

 After we’ve packed away our tools, we’ll talk you through the space and all the finishing touches, handing over any documentation you may need to make the most of your renovated home.
 This is a great time to ask about how to maintain and take care of everything we’ve installed.
 Then, once you’ve had some time to enjoy the renovation, we’ll arrange a final meeting where we can address any issues that have arisen since we left.
 After that, your Kantec journey will be complete.

-When the architect comes to the house, how long will it take for them to get all the measurements they need?
+When the architectural designer comes to the house, how long will it take for them to get all the measurements they need?

-Depending on the complexity of the work, the architect’s survey will take between one and two hours to complete.
+Depending on the complexity of the work, the architectural designer’s survey will take between one and two hours to complete.

 Will I need to be there?